 Four Larks is artist operated, and predominantly dependent on ticket sales.
-The current pause on live performance has struck a brutal blow to our community of collaborators.
-While we wait for the time we can safely share space, please consider making a donation to help sustain our independent artists during this extended hibernation.
+The current pause on live performance struck a brutal blow to our community of collaborators.
+While we wait for the time we can safely share space, please consider making a donation to help us return to live performance.

 “seriously imaginative, wondrously immersive”

 LOS ANGELES TIMES

 “you walk away with the sense that you’ve seen something extraordinary. you’re held in ecstatic thrall from start to finish”